MonikaChandrashekara/Monika/README.md

-Photo Gallery Application (Android | Mobile Application | Java) IThis application uses a URL that retrieves a text file containing a dictionary of keywords and image URLs related to the associated keyword.The application consists of a single activity that enables the user to download and view online photos.
+Photo Gallery Application (Android | Mobile Application | Java) This application uses a URL that retrieves a text file containing a dictionary of keywords and image URLs related to the associated keyword.The application consists of a single activity that enables the user to download and view online photos.

+Student Profile Builder Application(Android | Mobile Application | Java)
+The application enables a new student to enter and edit their information, and save it using shared preferences

 Data Management in Iot for Weather Monitoring System(Android Mobile Application/ C) The purpose of the project is to design and develop a weather monitoring system which